- Grasp stirrup from shoulder height cable pulley. Turn to

 by forefoot, hip of forward leg is utilized much greater than

-hip of rear leg since forward leg offers more secure base of
+hip of rear leg since forward leg offers more secured base of

 support.
 Continued rotation would occur through spine except